surfacesyntacticud/guidelines/content/docs/general_guideline/Syntactic_relations/conj/conj_coord.md

 ## Universal

 This relation is used to link elements connected with a coordinating conjunction such as *and* and *or*.
 The conjunction itself is linked to the second element with a `cc` relation.
-It is analogous to [`conj`](https://universaldependencies.org/u/dep/conj.html) relation in UD and SUD for written language.
+It is analogous to [`conj`](https://universaldependencies.org/u/dep/conj.html) relation in UD.

 >[!tip]
 > pattern { GOV-[conj:coord]->DEP }

 > **French**
 {{< conll >}}
 # text = Elle a instoré dans ce pays la démocratie politique et sociale
 # text_en = She established in this country political and social democracy.